Semilinear elliptic problems in $\mathbb{R}^N$: the interplay between the potential and the nonlinear term: Existence of multiple solutions

 where $C$, $K$ and $D_l$ are given by (\ref{estamrab}), (\ref{aux_K}) and Proposition \ref{oddmpg}-item 2, respectively.
 The proof of Theorem \ref{thm3} is concluded by using the estimate provided by Lemma \ref{decay} and arguing as in the proof of Theorem \ref{thm}. $\Box$

 {\textbf{Proof of Proposition \ref{prop4}}}.
-Noting that the estimate (\ref{estimateui}) holds with $C=0$ (see Remark \ref{hypalso}), we may argue as in the proof of Theorem \ref{resultalso} to conclude that under the hypothesis of Theorem \ref{thm3}, with $f$ satisfying $(f_3)$ with $S_0=0$, we may find $l$ pairs fo nontrivial pairs of solutions whenever $V$ satisfies $(V_5)$ with $\Lambda_j / R_j^{(N-2)(q-2)}$ is sufficiently large, independently of the value of $R_j$.
-This fact and the hypothesis $\limsup_{j\to\infty}\Lambda_j / R_j^{(N-2)(q-2)}= \infty$ concludes the proof of Proposition \ref{prop4}. $\Box$
+Noting that the estimate (\ref{estimateui}) holds with $C=0$ (see Remark \ref{hypalso}), we may argue as in the proof of Theorem \ref{resultalso} to conclude that under the hypothesis of Theorem \ref{thm3}, with $f$ satisfying $(f_3)$ with $S_0=0$, we may find $l$ pairs of nontrivial pairs of solutions whenever $V$ satisfies $(V_4)$ with ${\Lambda_j(R_j)} / R_j^{(N-2)(q-2)}$ is sufficiently large, independently of the value of $R_j$.
+This fact and the hypothesis $\limsup_{j\to\infty}{\Lambda_j(R_j)} / R_j^{(N-2)(q-2)}= \infty$ conclude the proof of Proposition \ref{prop4}. $\Box$

 It is not difficult to verify that, as a direct consequence Theorem \ref{thm3}, a version of Proposition \ref{prop4} holds under $(f_3)$ without supposing $S_0=0$: